 - 2 cups shredded cheddar cheese

-- Optional toppings: shredded lettuce, diced tomatoes, jalapeños, sour cream
+- Optional toppings: shredded lettuce, diced tomatoes, jalapeños, cilantro, sour cream

 Instructions

-- Grease a baking dish and layer half of the corn chips followed by half of the beef mixture and half of the cheese.
+- Grease a 9×13-inch baking dish.
+Layer half the corn chips, half the beef mixture, and half the shredded cheese.
+Repeat layers.

-- Bake for 15-20 minutes until cheese melts and bubbles.
+- Bake for 15-20 minutes until the cheese is melted and bubbly.

 - Prep Time: 10 minutes